replikativ/replikativ/README.md

 - Define CRDT Algebra for synching and repo.
 Use downstream ops of INRIA techreport [DONE]
 - Allow dual op-based vs. state-based representation of a CRDT for constant time synching [DONE]
 - Give message exchanges unique id to track pub-sub exchanges without network topology.
 [DONE]
+- Visualize repo state.
+[DONE]
 - Refactor core replication to break apart from repository CRDT [MOSTLY DONE]
 - Handle tag-table for messaging (transit?).

 - Rename all messaging: remove ambiguous "meta" terminology :meta-pub -> :crdt/pub, :metas->:pubs, :transactions -> :prepared (?) ...
 - Reactivate cljs port

-- Visualize repo state.

 # Roadmap

+- Implement some useful CRDTs from techreview and other papers and ship by default.
+- Restructure stage and its CRDT state representation.
 - Atomic cross-CRDT updates.
 - Partially propagate updates and allow them to be delayed and reassembled again to stay atomic?
 - Make usage from JavaScript straightforward (including JSON values).
 Browser and nodejs.
 - Passwordless authentication (and authorisation) based on email verification or password and inter-peer trust network as p2p middleware.
-- Implement useful CRDTs from techreview and other papers and ship by default.
 - Allow management of subscriptions of peers.
 - Limit inline value size, avoid pulling huge fetched values in memory.
 Distribute bandwidth between CRDTs.
 - Negotiate middlewares with versioning.